jasoncpatton/xdmod-htcss/docs/Schema.md

 XDMoD is designed for long-term historical data analysis and is able to track changes to resource sizes over time, changes to a persons academic status and institution over time, etc.

+# Data exchange format

+XDMoD supports ingestion of data from a wide variety of sources including relational databases (MySQL, PostgreSQL), object databases (MongoDB), REST interfaces, and files in a variety formats JSON, csv, XML, etc.

+For file-based ingestion, the JSON data-interchange format is preferred for files because of its wide support and well-defined data encoding mechanism.